-- The Secure Shell (SSH) server daemon must be enabled and activated on the BART host as well as on any remote database server hosts on which BART will be managing backup and recovery. - The SSH and Secure Copy (SCP) client programs must be available on the BART host as well as on the remote database server hosts.
+- The Secure Shell (SSH) server daemon must be enabled and activated on the BART host, as well as on any remote database server hosts on which BART will be managing backup and recovery. - The SSH and Secure Copy (SCP) client programs must be available on the BART host as well as on the remote database server hosts.

-See Authorizing SSH/SCP Access for information about installing an configuring SSH and SCP.
+See the Authorizing SSH/SCP Access section for additional information.

-BART uses the pg\basebackup utility program when taking full backups.
-Your pg\basebackup version must be the same or more recent than the database server to be backed up.
-For example, pg\basebackup version 10 can back up database server version 10, but cannot be used to back up database server version 11.
+BART uses the pg_basebackup utility program when taking full backups.
+Your pg_basebackup version must be the same or more recent than the database server to be backed up.
+For example, pg_basebackup version 10 can back up database server version 10, but cannot be used to back up database server version 11.